The Black Tulip

 The myth of a black tulip inspired the 1850 novel by Alexander Dumas, a story that influenced generations.
 It is a powerful tale about love, jealousy, and obsession.
 In the story, a magnificent prize is offered to the first man or woman to produce a pure black tulip.
 Dutch growers worked for years to create a black tulip cultivar in real life.

-The darkest tulip now in existence bloomed for the first time thirty years later on a cold winter night in a greenhouse in the tiny village of Oude Niedorp, where residents still went about in wooden shoes.
+The darkest tulip now in existence bloomed for the first time 30 years later.
+On a cold winter night, the tulips was found in a greenhouse in the tiny village of Oude Niedorp, where residents still wore traditional wooden shoes.

-A 29 year-old horticulturist Geert Hageman had been obsessed with creating a truly black tulip from the time he first read Dumas’s novel as a boy.
-In 1979 as a young hybridizer funded by a consortium of growers, he crossed a handful of promising dark purple varieties, hoping for just the right combination and a bit of luck, too.
+A consortium of growers provided funding to 29-year-old horticulturist Geert Hageman for a tulip hybridization project.
+Hageman had been obsessed with creating a truly black tulip from the time he first read Dumas’s novel as a boy.
+In 1979, he crossed a handful of promising dark purple varieties, hoping for just the right combination and a bit of luck.
 Then all he could do was wait, like all tulip makers.

-Just after midnight on February 18, 1986, Geert decided to check his greenhouse one last time before going home.
+Just after midnight on February 18, 1986, Hageman decided to check his greenhouse one last time before going home.
 It was well below freezing outside, but a pleasant, 68 degrees Fahrenheit inside.

 He’d planted thousands of tulip seeds seven years earlier, and now these plants were about to bloom for the first time.
 Each one was planted in its own pot, and sported a green bud, just beginning to show color.
 As he scanned the greenhouse, a small dark flower caught his eye.
 Was this the black tulip he had hoped and worked for?

-Geert had no one with whom to share his excitement that night.
+Hageman had no one to share his excitement with that night.
 His wife was sleeping soundly; his colleagues had all gone home.
 Instead he wandered among the plants, quietly drinking a celebratory beer.
-Though he later told the Chicago Tribune he had expected to find such a flower, its appearance was a near miracle.
-Among his myriad plants, only one, just one, produced that black flower.
+Though he later told The Chicago Tribune he had expected to find such a flower, its appearance was a near miracle.
+Among his myriad plants, just one produced that black flower.

 But Is it a True Black Tulip?